-These are the Best Robot Vacuums in September: Dreame, Roomba, Roborock, and more!
+These are the Best Robot Vacuums to buy in 2022

 One of the best ways to keep your house or office space clean is to use a vacuum.
 Whether you have tiled flooring or carpeted interiors, a vacuum cleaner can help you keep your surroundings clean by sucking in dust particles and in some cases, even mopping your floor for an extra layer of cleaning.
 However, the problem with a traditional handheld vacuum cleaner is you need to go around your entire house manually cleaning the floor which can get quite tiring.
 The solution to this problem is robot vacuums.

 Robot vacuums map the entire flooring of your house and can automatically navigate around by themselves without the need for human intervention.
 What this means is the only effort you need to put in is to download an app to connect to the robot vacuum and set it up for the first time.
 Once that’s done, leave it to the robot vacuum to go around your house and do its job.
 This is the most convenient way to clean the floors and is very effective, especially if you have a pet and have lots of pet hair or dust flying around.

 If you’ve decided to get yourself a robot vacuum, it can be quite confusing to decide which exact one you need to get since there are a lot of options in the market.
 So we’ve made your job easier by picking out the best robot vacuums you can buy across various price points.
 There are some that just sweep your floor and some that can even mop, so pick the one best suited for you depending on what sort of flooring you have.